chafey/dicomweb-update-spec/README.md

 ## FAQ

 - Q: Why did you introduce a normalizedmetadata endpoint?
-    - A: The normalized endpoints allow clients to work with small subsets of a very large dataset more easily (the existing metadata endpoints return all attributees and the payload can be very large)
+    - A: The existing metadata endpoints return the metadata for all instances at that level (study, series) which can be very large (>10GB for large studies).
+Most update/replace use cases only effect a few attributes so working with a smaller document is easier

 - Q: How would you merge two patients?
     - A: Use Move Study to move all studies from patient A to patient B

-- Q: Why do you need to provide ALL attributes when updating a resource instead of just the changes
+- Q: Is there a way to update a given attribute for all instances in a patient/study/series?
-    - A1: The DICOM JSON model does not have a way to represent a removed attribute so there would be no way to do that.
+    - A1: Not currently as the normalized endpoints deal with a single level of attributes
-    - A2: HTTP PATCH would be more appropriate for changing a few attributes.
-PUT is for updating/replacing the entire resource
+    - A2: This could be handled by implementing PATCH or PUT on the existing metadata instance